We are aware of missing faculty photos in the directory and catalog and will be updating them shortly. Thank you for your patience.

 Students will need to commit at least 40 hours per week to their program work and must be willing to work in close quarters in the studio on campus.
 Students will be asked to regularly present work and to engage in critical assessment, dialog, research, and writing.

-painting, drawing, scientific illustration, and the visual arts.
+This offering will prepare you for careers and advanced study in: painting, drawing, scientific illustration, and the visual arts.

 Students who choose to travel a significant distance from campus for the field study should plan to cover travel and living costs personally.